FlyingSaturn/btechtards-awards/README.md

 In case of achievements, as said before, getting the first award is the hardest.
 That's why I literally claim, "You've done half of the work already."
 This will give incentives to people for even giving less amount of posts.
 I think the cap should be 0.99 instead of 0.9, I'll have to discuss with the peeps.

+### System of awards for the coders

+First award: Increases by 50% of 1 (.5)
+Second award: Increased by 25% of 1 (.75)
+Third award: Increased by 12.5% of 1
+Fourth award: Increases to .9375, which ultimately goes to 1.

+No fifth or sixth awards.